michaelleonarderickson/Persona/README.md

+Here is the adjusted `README.md` file to include the OpenCV environment setup and video processing script:

-Frame Extractor
+# Frame Extractor

-This script extracts frames from a video file and optionally preprocesses them (resize, convert to grayscale) and saves them as image files.
+This repository contains scripts for extracting frames from a video file, preprocessing them (resize, convert to grayscale), saving them as image files, and a script for setting up the OpenCV environment and testing video processing by reading a video file and displaying its frames.

-Requirements
+## Requirements
 - Python 3.6 or higher
 - pip 19.0 or higher
 - OpenCV (cv2)

-Installation
+## Installation
 Make sure you have Python and pip installed on your machine.

 Install OpenCV by running the following command:

 pip install opencv-python

-Usage
+## Usage
+### Frame Extraction and Preprocessing
 Edit the `extract_frames.pyw` script to specify the video file you want to extract frames from, the output directory where the frames will be saved, and the frame rate at which you want to extract the frames.

 For example: